-Trump Visits U.S.-Mexico Border To Tout Long-Promised Wall
+Trump Will Visit U.S.-Mexico Border To Tout Long-Promised Wall

-President Trump visits California today where he will appear at the U.S-Mexico border to promote the prototypes of the border wall he has promised to build in his fight against illegal immigration.
+President Trump visits California today where he will appear at the U.S.-Mexico border to promote the prototypes of the border wall he has promised to build in his fight against illegal immigration.

 There will be protests by opponents who oppose construction of the wall, as well as local supporters who say a border wall is exactly what's needed to keep the country safe.

-The protoypes are being displayed near where there is already about fourteen miles of border fencing topped with razor wire.
+The protoypes are being displayed near where there is already about 14 miles of border fencing topped with razor wire.

 To get a good look at the existing border fence, just go to the San Diego district of San Ysidro, just north of the border with Tijuana.
 There is a massive premium outlet mall with retail names familiar to any American consumer.

 "You'll see a lot of pedestrians shop here.
 This is a regional international shopping center where you'll get international visitors coming to shop here," said David Flores.
-He works for Casa Familiar, a local non-profit focussed on revitalizing the economy of this border district.
+He works for Casa Familiar, a local non-profit focused on revitalizing the economy of this border district.

 On a recent driving tour of San Ysidro, he turned to the back end of the mall which butts up against a triple-layered fence separating the United States from Mexico.